alsash110/comm-2216-obs/docs/introduction/introduction.md

 ## Is This Guide for You
 This guide is for beginner Linux users who has some basic computer knowledge.

 There are many comprehensive Linux documents out there, but those can be overwhelming.
-This guide is meant to provide a simpler way by teaching you only the basic Linux concepts and commands.
+This guide is meant to provide you with simple instructions and teach you basic, essential Linux concepts and commands.
 By the end of this guide, you will have learned how to use the command line to:

 * navigate through your Linux system,
 * create and modify user accounts,